Before Midnight: Critical reception

 Like the previous entry of the trilogy, Before Midnight received widespread critical acclaim.
-Rotten Tomatoes gives the film a score of 98% based on reviews from 203 critics, with an average rating of 8.7/10.
-The site's consensus is: "Building on the first two installments in Richard Linklater's well-crafted Before trilogy, Before Midnight offers intelligent, powerfully acted perspectives on love, marriage, and long-term commitment."
-Metacritic gives the film a score of 94 out of 100, based on reviews from 41 critics, indicating "universal acclaim".
+Rotten Tomatoes gives the film an approval rating of 98% based on 207 reviews, with an average rating of 8.7/10.
+The site's critics consensus reads: "Building on the first two installments in Richard Linklater's well-crafted Before trilogy, Before Midnight offers intelligent, powerfully acted perspectives on love, marriage, and long-term commitment."
+Metacritic gives the film a weighted average score of 94 out of 100, based on 41 critics, indicating "universal acclaim".
 It was listed as the third-best film of the year after 12 Years a Slave and Gravity.
 It was the second-best reviewed film of 2013 according to Rotten Tomatoes, after Alfonso Cuarón's Gravity.

 According to Total Film's Philip Kemp, "As with its two predecessors — and with the films of French New Wave director Éric Rohmer, presiding deity of this kind of cinema—Midnights essentially a film about people talking.
 But when the talk's this good, this absorbing and revealing and witty and true, who's going to complain?...
 [It's a] more-than-worthy, expectation-exceeding chapter in one of modern cinema's finest love stories.
 As honest, convincing, funny, intimate and natural as its predecessors."

 Perry Seibert of AllMovie also praised the film, writing: "The screenwriting trio fill the movie with long, discursive conversations (there are only two scenes in the first 20 minutes) that feel utterly improvised when they are performed, but are far too deftly structured to be anything other than the work of consummate artists."
 Eric Kohn, from Indiewire, gave the film a rave review, adding it to his list of Top 10 Films of 2013.
 He wrote that "With Before Midnight, Richard Linklater has completed one of the finest movie trilogies of all time."
 Peter Bradshaw of The Guardian called the film "intimate and intelligent".